Incorporating can have powerful advantages for those who own a small business or who work as a freelancer or contractor.

 4. Add some polish

 There’s something solid about adding “Inc.” to your company’s name.
 Acme Widgets Inc. just looks more credible than Acme Widgets.
-That stronger presence may convey greater trustworthiness or stability to your clients, suppliers and to the world at large.
+That stronger presence might convey greater trustworthiness or stability to your clients, suppliers and the world at large.

 5. Compete for more contracts

-Some businesses require their vendors and contracting companies to be incorporated before they can compete for contracts.
+Some businesses require vendors and contracting companies to be incorporated before they can compete for contracts.

 6. Entice and hold employees with stock options

-A corporation has an advantage in attracting talented employees: It lets you offer them partial ownership in the business through stock options.
+A corporation has an advantage in attracting talented employees: Corporate status allows owners to offer employees partial ownership in the business through stock options.

 7. Establish credit in your business’s name